Roestlab/srmcollider/code/cpp/README.md

 `integratedrun.h` and use the namespae SRMCollider::IntegratedRun to combine the rangetree query and the computation of the non UIS transitions into a single function, `wrap_all_bitwise` or `min_needed`.
 The implementations are in the corresponding .cpp file.

+# Python bindings

+In the ./py folder, you can find bindings for four of the above modules plus a shared python integration library at `py_srmcolliderLib.h`.
+The common library contains some SRMCollider::Common functions as well as SRMCollider::pyToC which can convert from C++ to Python data structures and back.
+The individual bindings are

+- `py_combinations.cpp`
+- `py_getNonUis.cpp`
+- `py_integratedrun.cpp`
+- `py_rangetree.cpp`

+Each of these can be compile to an independent Python module using the `setup.py` installation script provided with SRMCollider.